KDE/digikam-doc/post_processing/calendar_tool.rst

     The Calendar Tool Introduction Page

-This tool allows to create easily a personalized calendar with your photos.
-First you need to select some items, most preferably 12 photos so that those photos corresponds to 12 months in the calendar.
-After, selecting the pictures go to :menuselection:`Tools --> Create Calendar` menu entry, an assistant will appear to guide you in the creation process.
+This tool allows creating easily a personalized calendar with your photos.
+First, you need to select some items, most preferably 12 photos so that those photos correspond to 12 months in the calendar.
+After, selecting the pictures go to :menuselection:`Tools --> Create Calendar` menu entry, and an assistant will appear to guide you in the creation process.

 .. figure:: images/calendar_tool_page2.webp
     :alt: